holyheld/hh-v1-sdk/README.md

   // if the tag exists and active
   found: boolean;
-  // tag name (with writing preserving capital case, as registered) tag?: string; // example: 'ThisIsStefano'
+  // tag name (with writing preserving capital case, as registered) tag?: string; // example: 'TESTSDK'
   // if created, a link to avatar image (tag can have avatar picture set) avatarSrc?: string; // example: 'https://holyheld.com/static/avatar.png' }